OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/check_partial_derivatives.rst

-You can also use the `check_partial_derivatives` method to compare two difference finite difference (e.g., forward and central) with each other or to complex step.
+You can also use the `check_partial_derivatives` method to compare two different kinds of finite difference executions (e.g., forward and central) with each other or to complex step.
 Do this by setting 'type' in your component to 'fd' or 'cs'.
 The options for this second check are the regular 'fd' options 'step_size', 'form', 'type', and 'step_calc'.

 .. testcode:: check_partial_derivatives_example2